simplyphpdotcom/cl-cheshire-cat/README.md

   * `new-http-code`: The new HTTP Status code to be used for this rule redirection from now on.

+### Update the query string operations

+The query string operations management is in the "folder" `/query-string-updates/`.
+See Query string operation management for the details.

+When applied to domain name rule, all these operations have two common GET
+parameters:

+ * `domain-name-kind`: The kind of the domain name rule.
+ * `domain-name-match`: The match spec of the domain name rule.

 ## URI rule management

 The URI rule management operations are in the "folder"